Nanny Wants to Be Paid Under the Table?

 nanny-wants-under-table-pay

-When hiring a nanny for childcare, you are bringing someone into your home to take care of your most loved possessions – your children.
+When you hire a nanny for childcare, you are bringing someone into your home to take care of your most loved possessions — your children.
 You want the right fit and when you find it, you want to make it work.

-But what happens when the seemingly perfect caregiver has all the qualifications you want, aces your interviews, gets along well with your children, and would be an ideal match for your family.
-All their references were glowing and there were no red flags on their background check.
+But what happens when the seemingly perfect caregiver has all the qualifications you want, aces your interviews, gets along well with your children, and would be an ideal match for your family?
+All their references were glowing, and their background check had no red flags.
 So, you make an offer confident you made the right choice.

 The nanny is good with the offer … but they want to be paid under the table.